lisaWangjiaqi/HEARTS-Text-Stereotype-Detection/README.md

   - `LLM Bias Evaluation Exercise/`

 - All **coursework-specific** code, notebooks and documentation are contained in the `cw2/` directory ( `ec2_full_backup` branch):
-  - This makes it clear which parts are my contribution.

 ---

 ## 3. Repository Structure (Coursework Part)